UConn vs. Vermont Predictions & Picks - Women's NCAA Tournament First Round

 UConn Performance Insights

 - The Huskies have a +582 scoring differential, topping opponents by 17.1 points per game.
-They're putting up 75.7 points per game to rank 29th in college basketball and are giving up 58.6 per contest to rank 45th in college basketball.
+They're putting up 75.7 points per game to rank 29th in college basketball and are allowing 58.6 per contest to rank 46th in college basketball.

-- With 73.5 points per game in Big East action, UConn is averaging 2.2 fewer points per game in conference games compared to its overall average (75.7 PPG).
+- With 73.5 points per game in Big East contests, UConn is putting up 2.2 fewer points per game in conference games compared to its season average (75.7 PPG).

-- Offensively, the Huskies have fared better when playing at home this season, scoring 77.5 points per game, compared to 72.8 per game away from home.
+- Offensively, the Huskies have fared better in home games this year, posting 77.5 points per game, compared to 72.8 per game when playing on the road.

-- UConn is ceding 58.7 points per game when playing at home.
-When playing on the road, it is allowing 58.4.
+- Defensively UConn has played worse in home games this year, surrendering 58.7 points per game, compared to 58.4 on the road.

-- The Huskies have seen a downturn in scoring lately, racking up 65.4 points per game in their last 10 contests, 10.3 points fewer than the 75.7 they've scored this year.
+- The Huskies' offense has been much less productive over their last 10 games, racking up 65.4 points a contest compared to the 75.7 they've averaged this year.

 © 2023 Data Skrive.
 All rights reserved.